Are garden centres open during lockdown in England?

 You can also meet outside with one person who is not in your household.

-The Royal Horticultural Society (RHS) issued a statement intending to keep its garden centres open “to ensure that people can continue to garden and grow plants, indoors and outdoors”.
+The Royal Horticultural Society (RHS) previously issued a statement intending to keep its garden centres open “to ensure that people can continue to garden and grow plants, indoors and outdoors”.

 They said: “The RHS is monitoring the situation closely and we are awaiting the publication of the regulations to further understand the impact of this announcement on our four RHS gardens.